-- 16.1.
+- 16.1 Where a position requires a valid driver's licence, the following guidelines will apply: - a.
 The Library will determine all jobs within the Library where the ability to drive is an essential requirement of the position.
-This requirement will be identified in the job description. - 16.2.
-Individuals in positions that require the ability to drive a Library vehicle will be required to sign a Driver's Abstract Consent Form and provide a copy of a valid Ontario Driver's Licence of the correct class for the vehicle to be driven, after a conditional offer of employment has been made. - 16.3.
-The City's MTO Signing Authority will arrange to have a semi-annual driver abstract search undertaken for all employees who operate City vehicle and equipment.
+This requirement will be identified in the job description.

-16.4.
+- b.
+Individuals in positions that require the ability to drive a Library vehicle will be required to sign a Driver's Abstract Consent Form and provide a copy of a valid Ontario Driver's Licence of the correct class for the vehicle to be driven, after a conditional offer of employment has been made. - c.
+The City's MTO Signing Authority will arrange to have a semi-annual driver abstract search undertaken for all employees who operate City vehicle and equipment. - d.
 Individuals in positions that require the ability to drive a personal vehicle shall complete a Contract for Personal Vehicle Use form and Confirmation of Liability Insurance Coverage form only after a conditional offer of employment has been made.

-17. Contract Staff
+17. Contract Staff Guidelines

-- 17.1.
-Individuals may be hired on an employment contract basis to perform specific functions for a specified period of time.
-Establishment of such contracts shall not violate the provisions of the Library's Collective Agreement. - 17.2.
-Benefits will be provided to contract individuals in accordance with governing legislation.
-Additional benefits may be provided as negotiated between the respective parties. - 17.3.
-Contracting of individuals shall be undertaken within the constraints of departmental budgets or other approved funding and will be subject to the approval of the CEO. - 17.4.
-Each contract is subject to such terms and conditions as may be negotiated between the Library and the individual contractor. - 17.5.
-Contracts will be prepared by the People and Culture Department in accordance with established format and procedures.
+- 17.1 Individuals may be hired on an employment contract basis to perform specific functions for a specified period of time.
+Establishment of such contracts shall not violate the provisions of the Library's Collective Agreement. - 17.2 Benefits will be provided to contract individuals in accordance with governing legislation.
+Additional benefits may be provided as negotiated between the respective parties. - 17.3 Contracting of individuals shall be undertaken within the constraints of departmental budgets or other approved funding and will be subject to the approval of the CEO. - 17.4 Each contract is subject to such terms and conditions as may be negotiated between the Library and the individual contractor. - 17.5 Contracts will be prepared by the People and Culture Department in accordance with established format and procedures.